Michael Fox, Class of ’09

 As part of the first cohort in Saint Mary’s Trans-Global Executive MBA program, Michael Fox was a trailblazer.
 His very participation helped shape what has become in only a few short years one of the premier Trans-Global MBA programs on the west coast.

 “I knew right away that I wanted to be in the Trans-Global program.
 I have always loved travel and enjoy experiencing other cultures and new experiences.,” he says.
-“After spending a fascinating hour with Professor Kamath in my interview, I left energized and knew I had made the right decision.
+“After spending a fascinating hour in my admissions interview, I left energized and knew I had made the right decision.
 The Trans-Global program really opened my eyes to the opportunities and challenges that organizations face on a global basis.”

 For Fox, the decision to attend Saint Mary’s MBA program was not one he could make alone.
 “At the time I entered the SMC MBA program I had two children in high school and my wife was working full time.
 I began my job with Goodwill shortly after starting at Saint Mary’s.
 It was very challenging to do both, but my wife and kids were great during that time and allowed me the time needed to complete the program successfully,” he says.